-- Identify the embryological, neurological, anatomical, physiological, and/or developmental factors that cause, contribute to, and/or result from torticollis. - Recognize the red flags associated with torticollis that indicate a need for further assessment. - Relate how torticollis affects infant gross/fine motor, speech and feeding development. - Choose an appropriate and evidence-based assessment tool to utilize when working with infants, toddlers, and children with torticollis. - Determine when and why to apply strategies when working with infants and children with torticollis based on presenting impairment and response to intervention. - Choose positioning strategies to improve participation in functional activities across motor, language and feeding skills. - Recognize the contributions of different therapy disciplines in promoting feeding skills.
+- Identify the embryological, neurological, anatomical, physiological, and/or developmental factors that cause, contribute to, and/or result from torticollis. - Recognize the red flags associated with torticollis that indicate a need for further assessment. - Relate how torticollis affects infant gross/fine motor, speech and feeding development. - Choose an appropriate and evidence-based assessment tool to utilize when working with infants, toddlers, and children with torticollis. - Determine when and why to apply strategies when working with infants and children with torticollis based on presenting impairment and response to intervention.

 Disclosures: Anais Villaluna receives a salary from Texas Children's Hospital and Feeding and Swallowing Specialists of The Woodlands.
 She receives a speaking honorarium from Education Resources, Inc. She has a non-financial relationship with IDDSI (International Dysphagia Diet Standardization Initiative) as a US IRG Pediatric Co-Chair, Communication Committee Member.
 She has a non-financial relationship with Feeding Matters as a volunteer for Digital Outreach Committee.
 Dana Kizer receives a salary from Texas Children's Hospital and Feeding and Swallowing Specialists of The Woodlands.
-She receives a speaking honorarium from Education Resources, Inc. Shas a non-financial relationship with Feeding Matters as a volunteer for Family Advisory Committee.
+She receives a speaking honorarium from Education Resources, Inc. Shas a nonfinancial relationship with Feeding Matters as a volunteer for Family Advisory Committee.
 Trisha Thorne is the owner of Physical Therapy Developmental Specialists.
 She receives a salary from Texas Children's Hospital.
-She receives a speaking honorarium from Education Resources, Inc. She has no non-financial relationship to disclose.
+She receives a speaking honorarium from Education Resources, Inc. She has no life-changing learning for therapists by therapists